gferhpc/supercomputing.tue.nl/pages/documentation/administration/trinityx/lmod.md

 ### Create a hook in SitePackage.lua

-SitePackage.lus is located in /opt/ohpc/admin/lmod/lmod/libexec on every node, thus the file needs to be updated in the TrinityX images of the nodes.
+SitePackage.lua is located in /opt/ohpc/admin/lmod/lmod/libexec on every node, thus the file needs to be updated in the TrinityX images of the nodes.
 For testing a login node is used ( eq. tue-login001 ).

 ```lua
 require("strict")